MingLunHan/CIF-ColDec/README.md

 | Number of all phrases in biasing list               | 1171 | 1129 |
 | Coverage (%) (# of all biasing words in references / # of all words in references) |  |  |

+The in-house test sets are collected from internal real meetings.
+The names of participants and techinical terms are treated as contextual information.
 Details about in-house test sets and biasing lists are listed here:

 | Details                                             | test-name | test-term |